-This procedure applies to all purchases and commitments requiring the expenditure from funds under the control of the Board of Trustees and to all sales, the proceeds of which are to be deposited in those funds.
+This procedure applies to all purchases and commitments requiring the expenditure from funds under the control of the Board of Trustees (“the Board”)] [of the Cook Memorial Public Library District (“Library”) and to all sales, the proceeds of which are to be deposited in those funds.

-The operating budget of the Library acts as the spending plan for the Library for the fiscal year.
+The operating budget acts as the spending plan for the Library for the fiscal year.
 The Library Director is authorized to expend funds up to the limits of the various line items of the budget.
-Unbudgeted items exceeding $5,000 which are not routine purchases will be presented to the Board for approval following review by the appropriate Board Committee.
+Unbudgeted items exceeding $10,000 which are not routine purchases will be presented to the Board for approval following review by the appropriate Board Committee.
 However, emergency repairs or equipment replacement may be performed without prior Board or Committee approval.
-An exchange of one budgeted purchase for another exceeding $5,000 requires Board approval.
-Items exceeding budget estimates by more than $5,000 must be approved for purchase by the Board.
+An exchange of one budgeted purchase for another exceeding $10,000 requires Board approval.
+Items exceeding budget estimates by more than $10,000 must be approved for purchase by the Board.

 Contracts for emergency expenditures are also exempt from competitive bidding when the emergency expenditure is approved by at least ¾ of the members of the Board.

-A “call for bids” shall be made by publishing a brief description of the job in at least one local newspaper and professional periodical, if appropriate.
+A “call for bids” shall be made by publishing a brief description of the job in at least one local newspaper and, if appropriate, one professional periodical.
 Complete bidding information including qualifications for bidders, specifications of the goods or services, terms of delivery, draft of the contract (if applicable), whether samples are required, form in which to submit the bid, Workmen’s Compensation and Liability Insurance requirements, the time and place for opening the bids, and any other conditions shall be available for distribution in the office of the Library Director.
 Additionally, complete bidding information shall be delivered to at least three qualified bidders.
 Qualified bidders shall be judged on the basis of experience, accessibility and general reputation.
-The Board may establish pre-qualification requirements for bidders.
+The Board may establish pre–qualification requirements for bidders.
 Contracts or purchases shall be awarded to the lowest responsible bidder.
-The District reserves the right to reject all bids unopened if there is judged to be an insufficiency of bids.
-The District also reserves the right to reject any and all bids and to make such award as is in the best interest of the District.
+The Library reserves the right to reject all bids unopened if there is judged to be an insufficiency of bids.
+The Library also reserves the right to reject any and all bids and to make such award as is in the best interest of the Library.

 Every year, the Library’s insurance agent will provide a summary of coverages and written recommendations to the Buildings and Grounds Committee as part of the renewal process.